ChavoDeLa/P2Pool-XMR-Logger/README.md

   P2Pool data api files miss some stuff that I wanted (uncle positions, share positions, share count, merge mining info, etc) and i wanted the info into JSON format, reported regularly for use in Node-Red.

-**What about the tari script?!?**

-    tari_loop_execute.sh
-  The tari suite's minotari-node has a memory leak, and will gobble up swap and ram and then either crash Linux, or get killed by the OOM manager at length without notice.
-This script simply kills any existing processes, restarts them in new terminals, and loops every 4 hours to dump the process memory and prevent whole system crashes or loss of node connectivity.
-It restarts and launches the wallet and node to ensure there are no tor hangups.

 BUT YOUR CODE SUCKS!